leandromoreira/linux-network-performance-parameters/README.md

 # Introduction

-Sometimes people are looking for [sysctl](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt) cargo-culting values that bring high throughput and low latency with no trade-off and that works on every ocasion.
+Sometimes people are looking for [sysctl](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt) cargo cult values that bring high throughput and low latency with no trade-off and that works on every occasion.
 That's not realistic, although we can say that the **newer kernel versions are very well tuned by default**.
-In fact you might [hurt performance if you mess with the defaults](https://medium.com/@duhroach/the-bandwidth-delay-problem-c6a2a578b211).
+In fact, you might [hurt performance if you mess with the defaults](https://medium.com/@duhroach/the-bandwidth-delay-problem-c6a2a578b211).

-This brief tutorial shows **where some of the most used and quoted sysctl/network parameters are located into the Linux network flow**, it was heavyly inspired by [the illustrated guide to Linux networking stack](https://blog.packagecloud.io/eng/2016/10/11/monitoring-tuning-linux-networking-stack-receiving-data-illustrated/) and many of [Marek Majkowski's posts](https://blog.cloudflare.com/how-to-achieve-low-latency/).
+This brief tutorial shows **where some of the most used and quoted sysctl/network parameters are located into the Linux network flow**, it was heavily inspired by [the illustrated guide to Linux networking stack](https://blog.packagecloud.io/eng/2016/10/11/monitoring-tuning-linux-networking-stack-receiving-data-illustrated/) and many of [Marek Majkowski's posts](https://blog.cloudflare.com/how-to-achieve-low-latency/).

 > #### Feel free to send corrections and suggestions! :)